awsdocs/aws-doc-sdk-examples/python/example_code/s3/s3_basics/README.md

-# Amazon S3 code examples for the AWS SDK for Python
+# Amazon S3 code examples for the SDK for Python

 ## Overview

-Shows how to use the AWS SDK for Python (Boto3) to get started using bucket and object operations in Amazon Simple Storage Service (Amazon S3).
+Shows how to use the AWS SDK for Python (Boto3) to get started with bucket and object operations in Amazon Simple Storage Service (Amazon S3).
 Learn to create, get, remove, and configure buckets and objects.